Outside the boundaries of Kenya's national parks, elephants are vulnerable to hunters and poachers.

 In an effort to encourage communities surrounding the Tsavo National Parks to voluntarily cease the poaching of elephants for ivory, bushmeat, or trade, we stepped in to address the root cause.

 For five years, we have been entering into agreements with village leaders.
 The purpose of this program is to create a buffer zone around the national park, where the animals are not officially protected, by engaging local communities to participate in conservation.

 Three communities around Tsavo National Parks, with a history of elephant hunting, have now ceased elephant poaching activities in exchange for scholarships, administered carefully by CofC, for their top students.

-Children of Conservation is working with on-the-ground-partner, David Sheldrick Wildlife Trust, in communities around Tsavo National Park with a history of elephant hunting but who now agree to cease elephant poaching activities in exchange for scholarships, administered carefully by CofC, for their top two students.
-Children of Conservation’s Anti-Poaching Initiative is designed to eliminate poaching and hunting for bush meat in and around the park.
+Children of Conservation’s Anti-Poaching Initiative is designed to eliminate poaching and hunting for bushmeat in and around the park.
 Our scholarships are the consideration given in exchange for a binding agreement with a village chief to ban poaching and promote wildlife conservation.

-Betty (pictured with her mother) is one of the recipients of our Tsavo scholarships.
-Her village has not killed an elephant for four years in exchange for her education.
+Betty is one of the recipients of our Tsavo scholarships.
+Her village has not killed an elephant for five years in exchange for her education.
+Read her story here.

 We aim to provide this to them to allow them to continue their life-saving work.